Skip to main content

 Guided weapons are fired using Electronics instead of Shooting.

-They ignore 2 points of Range or Cover penalties but otherwise follow normal ranged attack rules.
-If they hit, aware targets get an Evasion roll to avoid them.
-Vehicles make maneuvering rolls at −2 instead.
+They ignore 2 points of Range or Cover penalties, but otherwise use normal ranged attack rules.
+If they hit, aware targets may attempt Evasion.
+Vehicles instead make maneuvering rolls at -2.

 Heavy Weapon (HW)

-The weapon can affect vehicles or other devices with Heavy Armor.
+The weapon may affect vehicles and other targets with Heavy Armor.

 Incendiary

-Incendiary weapons may set individual beings on fire as normal under Hazard rules.
+Incendiary weapons may set individual beings on fire as normal under the Hazard rules.

 For vehicles, whenever a vessel takes a Wound from an incendiary weapon, roll a d6.
-On a 6, or 5–6 for plasma weapons, a fire breaks out somewhere onboard, causing an additional Critical Hit.
-Vehicle fires are then extinguished, either by systems or crew response.
+On a 6, or on a 5-6 for plasma weapons, a fire breaks out somewhere aboard, causing an additional Critical Hit.
+Vehicle fires are then handled by onboard systems or crew response as normal.

 Tracers

-Incendiary slugthrower rounds are often called tracers because they visibly mark their trajectory.
-When fired from a weapon with RoF 2 or more, add +1 to Shooting rolls.
+When fired from a weapon with RoF 2 or higher, tracers grant +1 to Shooting.

-Example: Astrid orders tracer rounds loaded into the squad support gun so her team can walk their fire onto a target corridor more accurately.
+Example: Astrid orders tracer rounds loaded into the squad support gun so her team can walk fire onto a corridor more accurately.

 Linked Weapons

-Weapons of the exact same type may be dual-linked or quad-linked and fired as one.
+Weapons of the same type may be linked together and fired as one system.

 • Dual-linked: +1 to hit, +2 damage